-🥙 Web Performance Analyzer Application State Management 🔀 Application State Management Image: Control of the state of the This wizard will guide you through the configuration of your test case for application state variables that are generated by the server "under the covers" in complicated web-based applications.
+1.00 Application State Management Configure Dynamic Fields in test case Value increment loop The Application State Management wizard will configure your testcase for application state variables that are generated by the server "under the covers" in complicated web-based applications.
 Note that this does not cover data that was input by the user to configure user-entered data please consult the Customizing a Testcase section of the manual.
-On the next page, you will be presented a list of form fields detected in this test case.
-The default selections will be right for 99.99% of the cases, so only change them if you know what you are doing. < B ack N ext > Einish Cancel
+The previous configuration for dynamic fields will be replaced.
+Cancel đ create users ß --- -------- ------- --- --